tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/simple-query-syntax-in-azure-search.md

   - "zh-tw"
 ---
 # Simple query syntax in Azure Search
 Azure Search implements two Lucene-based query languages: [Simple Query Parser](https://lucene.apache.org/core/4_7_0/queryparser/org/apache/lucene/queryparser/simple/SimpleQueryParser.html) and the [Lucene Query Parser](https://lucene.apache.org/core/4_10_2/queryparser/org/apache/lucene/queryparser/classic/package-summary.html).
 In Azure Search, the simple query syntax excludes the fuzzy/slop options.

 > [!NOTE]
->  Azure Search provides an alternative [Lucene Query Syntax](lucene-query-syntax-in-azure-search.md) for cases that require fine-grained control.
-To learn more about how queries are processed, see [How full text search works in Azure Search](https://docs.microsoft.com/azure/search/search-lucene-query-architecture).
+>  Azure Search provides an alternative [Lucene Query Syntax](lucene-query-syntax-in-azure-search.md) for more complex queries.
+To learn more about query parsing architecture and benefits of each syntax, see [How full text search works in Azure Search](https://docs.microsoft.com/azure/search/search-lucene-query-architecture).

-## How the simple parser works with your application
+## How to invoke simple query parsing

+Simple syntax is the default.
+Invocation is only necessary if you are resetting the syntax from full to simple.
+To explicitly set the syntax, use the `queryType` search parameter.
+Valid values include `simple|full`, with `simple` as the default, and `full` for Lucene.

+## Query expansion and searchMode
- As noted, any text with one or more terms is considered a valid starting point for query execution.
+Any text with one or more terms is considered a valid starting point for query execution.
 Azure Search will match documents containing any or all of the terms, including any variations found during analysis of the text.

 As straightforward as this sounds, there is one aspect of query execution in Azure Search that *might* produce unexpected results, increasing rather than decreasing search results as more terms and operators are added to the input string.
 Whether this expansion actually occurs depends on the inclusion of a NOT operator, combined with a `searchMode` parameter setting that determines how NOT is interpreted in terms of AND or OR behaviors.
 Given the default, `searchMode=Any`, and a NOT operator, the operation is computed as an OR action, such that `"New York" NOT Seattle` returns all cities that are not Seattle.

 Typically, you're more likely to see these behaviors in user interaction patterns for applications that search over content, where users are more likely to include an operator in a query, as opposed to e-commerce sites that have more built-in navigation structures.
 See below for more detail about `searchMode.`

 ## Operators in simple search